dazuma/toys/toys/docs/guide.md

 directory.
 Rake is also commonly used for this purpose: you can write a "Rakefile" that defines rake tasks scoped to a directory.
 In many cases, Toys can be used as a replacement for Rake.
-Indeed, the Toys repository itself contains a `.toys.rb` file that defines tools for running tests, builds, and so forth, instead of a Rakefile.
+Indeed, the Toys repository itself contains a `.toys.rb` file instead of a Rakefile for running tests, builds, and so forth.

 This section will explore the differences between Toys and Rake, and describe how to use Toys for some of the things traditionally done with Rake.